nosehad/MCVaros/README.md

 MCVaros is an simple Varos event plugin for minecraft, which offers you a great and innovative team system and an great playing experience.
-I created it for a small german server and found now exported and translated it.
+I created it for a small german server and now exported and translated it.